 About me.

 As an artist and gardener, I experience the healing power of plants every time I dig in the garden or take a walk outdoors.
-My nature paintings champion human interaction with the natural world as an antidote to our angsty digital lives.
+My nature paintings champion human interaction with the natural world.
 Humans are hardwired to be in nature.
 My plant paintings serve as a reminder of the vital relationship between people, plants, and the planet.

 As a research-based artist I look to neuroscience which confirms nature’s beneficial impact on our well-being from ordinary activities like a walk outdoors to simply looking at the colors found in nature.
 I create art to share my experience and reverence for nature and as a campaign to rekindle our lost connection with the natural world; explore the deep bond between man and nature, evident throughout art history from cave paintings to Renaissance altarpieces.

 I work with oil on canvas and use other mediums like paper, fabric, or mylar.
-My contemporary nature paintings are typically 18”x 24”, though scale varies depending on the subject, as in an oversized dandelion that declares, ‘Look at my beauty.’
+My contemporary nature paintings are typically 16”x 20”, though scale varies depending on the subject.

 My compositions are a poetic interpretation of weeds, flowers, and landscapes, with a nod to awe.
 Nature’s fractal patterns are a through line.
 The style sits between figurative and abstraction.
-Color and line are applied with varying intensity, dictated by the subject.
+Color and line are applied with varying density and speed.

 I offer my work as a moment to pause and consider the healing power Mother Nature provides.
 Plants are integral to our well-being, our connection to planet Earth, and to each other.